microsoft/jacdac/services/tests/button.md

     events([down, up, click])

-## Long click

-Press and hold the button for 500-1500ms and then release

-    events([down, long_click, up])

 ## Hold

-Press and hold the button for more than 1500ms
+Press and hold the button for more than 500ms

     events([down, hold])